-Johnson also played a central role in Richardson’s economic development process through the development of recruitment and support strategies for projects such as the 2 million square feet State Farm Service Hub, the Texas Instruments Wafer Fabrication facility, the 5,000-employee Bank of America/Countrywide Home Loan facility and the 330-room Renaissance Hotel and Conference Center.
+Johnson also played a central role in Richardson’s economic development process through the development of recruitment and support strategies for projects such as the 2 million square feet State Farm Service Hub, the Texas Instruments Wafer Fabrication facility, and the 330-room Renaissance Hotel and Conference Center.
 Johnson also served as project manager for the Eisemann Center for Performing Arts and Corporate Presentations at Galatyn Park, and led the creation of a 900-acre Richardson Tax Increment Reinvestment Zone to support redevelopment initiatives along Central Expressway and West Spring Valley.

 With four DART light rail stations currently serving Richardson, Johnson has also been active in redevelopment initiatives around station-area Transit-Oriented and Mixed-Use Development land uses.
-Recently he played a lead role in the creation of planned development and Tax Increment Reinvestment Zones (TIRZ) near the Bush Turnpike Station in 2011 and the creation of the "CityLine" development.
+Recently he played a lead role in the creation of planned development and Tax Increment Reinvestment Zones (TIRZ) near the Bush Turnpike Station in 2011 and the creation of the 200-acre "CityLine" development.

 Johnson has been instrumental in attracting or retaining new headquarters or major operations of leading companies such as Raytheon, Cisco Systems, Blue Cross Blue Shield of Texas, Fossil Inc., Metro PCS, VCE, id Software, AT&T, Samsung Telecommunications America, United Health Care, and Digital Realty.